VSA – How to Apply it Like a Professional Trader

 In the char below you can see an example of this setup on the Apple daily chart.

 But how did this trade opportunity workout?

-You can see in the next chart that our volume spread analysis was followed by a 6.06% drop in just 8 trading days!
+You can see in the next chart that our VSA was followed by a 6.06% drop in just 8 trading days!
 This is an amazing trading opportunity.